extrawurst/extrawurst.github.io/_posts/2019-12-15-make-alexa-toast-in-go.md

 For me, the lack of generics was the biggest downer because it introduces other disadvantages.
 For example, I was looking for a HashSet implementation in go - guess what: does not exist - because of missing generics.
 If you need such a container, write it exactly for the one type that you need it for.

-This means that for most things you either take build-in stuff or you have to write it specially tailored for yourself - I ended up abusing `map` as a HashSet 🙈.
+This means that for most things you either take built in stuff or you have to write it specially tailored for yourself - I ended up abusing `map` as a HashSet 🙈.

 ### Error handling